-§2.2-3706: Disclosure of criminal records, limitations.
-(See section) CICF:
+§2.2-3706: Disclosure of law-enforcement and criminal record.

-§19.2-368.3 (2): The use of any information received by the Commission pursuant to this subdivision shall be limited to carry out the purposes set forth in this section, and this information shall be confidential and shall not be disseminated further. §19.2-368.6 (E): The hearing of any claim involving a claimant or victim who is a juvenile shall be closed.
+VVF §19.2-368.3(2): The use of any information received by the Commission pursuant to this subdivision shall be limited to carry out the purposes set forth in this section, and this information shall be confidential and shall not be disseminated further. §19.2-368.6(E): The hearing of any claim involving a claimant or victim who is a juvenile shall be closed.
 All records, papers, and reports involving such claim shall be confidential except as to the amount of the award and non-identifying information concerning the claimant or victim.
 (2) Records Available to the Claimant - (a) Employers' Reports - (b) Medical Reports (3) Records Available to Others Generally, if any person or organization other than the claimant requests information relating to his claim, the Fund will be unable to release the information without the prior written authorization from the claimant.
 Copies of records may be provided to authorized individuals upon payment of the copying fees set by the Commission. (a) Attorneys A claimant's attorney must provide a letter on the firm or attorney's letterhead certifying representation. (b) Relatives of the Claimant When the claimant is an adult, the Fund will not discuss the claimant's case with or release claim information to the claimant's family members without prior written consent, stating the names and addresses of all persons whom the claimant authorizes to have such information.
-APPEALS When a claimant receives an adverse decision from the Fund and disagrees with the decision, he can request a Reconsideration or Review under §19.2-368.8 or § 19.2-368.7 of the Act.
-In accordance with their authority under §19.2-368.3, the Commission sets forth the following procedures for Reconsideration/Appeal/Review, commonly referred to as an "Appeal."
+APPEALS When a claimant disagrees with an adverse decision from the Fund, he can request a Reconsideration or Review under §19.2-368.8 or § 19.2-368.7 of the Act.
+In accordance with their authority under § 19.2-368.3, the Commission sets forth the following procedures for Reconsideration/Appeal/Review, commonly referred to as an "Appeal."
 Any such request must be made by the victim or the claimant.
 Individuals that are not a party to the claim may not make these requests, though they may provide information to assist in this process.
 (A) APPEALABLE DECISIONS Any decision granting or denying relief or reducing an award under the Compensating Victims of Crime Act is appealable, including: (i) decisions granting or denying a claim as a whole; (ii) decisions denying or failing to grant supplemental awards; (iii) decisions that a claimant is ineligible to file or to receive an award under the Act; (iv) decisions rejecting a claim for any reason; and (v) denials based on failure to perfect.
 Denial or grant of an emergency award cannot be appealed.
 Determinations on SAFE payments are final and may not be appealed.
-(B) WHEN THERE IS NO REQUIREMENT TO REQUEST RECONSIDERATION OR REVIEW:

-If a claim has been determined eligible and no payments have been made, a victim/claimant only has to turn in the documents that were outlined in the written determination.
+(B) WHEN THERE IS NO REQUIREMENT TO REQUEST RECONSIDERATION OR REVIEW If a claim has been determined eligible and no payments have been made, a victim/claimant only has to turn in the documents that were outlined in the written determination.
 The Fund will re-open the claim on its own motion and consider the expenses.
-This same procedure applies if a certain expense has not been paid or a supplemental payment is requested on an otherwise eligible claim.
-Simply send in the requested documents as outlined in the determination letter so they can be reviewed by the Claims Examiner.
-(C) REPRESENTATION The claimant, at his expense, may have an attorney represent him at any stage of the process, including appeals.
-However, legal representation is not required.
-(D) How to File Written requests from the victim/claimant for Reconsideration/Appeal/Review must be sent to:
+This same procedure applies if a certain expense has not been paid or a supplemental payment is requested on an eligible claim.
+Simply send in the requested documents as outlined in the determination letter so they can be reviewed by the claims examiner.
+(C) REPRESENTATION The claimant, at his expense, may have an attorney represent him at any stage of the process, including appeals; however, legal representation is not required.
+(D) How to File Requests for Reconsideration, Appeal, and Review are not accepted by e-mail.